 Health Savings Account Exceptions

-Obtaining Medicare benefits while having a health savings account means you can’t contribute to your account.
+Obtaining Medicare benefits while having a health savings account means you can’t contribute to your account anymore.
+You can use your HSA to pay for your out of pocket medical expenses, but you cannot continue to contribute to it.

 Additional Medicare Help